lottetreg/minesweeper/README.md

 ## Running the Game

 From within the project's root directory, start the game with `$ ./minesweeper`.
+You will need to install Erlang/OTP if you haven't already.